vymvn/goflut/README.md

 # Features

 - Image: Multithreaded image drawing with scaling and position control.
 - Video/Gif: Multithreaded real time video streaming with position control (no scaling you scale the video womp womp).
+For an actual good video player checkout [bad-apple-flut](https://github.com/peppidesu/bad-apple-flut).
 - Text: Text rendering with size, position and font control (ttf font files only for now).
 - Wipe: Just wipes the canvas with a boring grey color.